hsuanhauliu/life-long-learning/javascript/README.md

 ```
 var voxel = {x:13, y: 24, z: 35};

-// this assigns the values of x, y to a, b respectively.
+// This assigns the values of x, y to a, b respectively.
 const {x:a, y:b} = voxel;
 ```